Siddhaṃ script: Spread to East Asia

+The East Asian tradition further developed Siddham calligraphic forms, split between Chinese, Japanese and Korean styles.
 As was done with Chinese characters, Japanese Buddhist scholars sometimes created multiple characters with the same phonological value to add meaning to Siddhaṃ characters.
 This practice, in effect, represents a 'blend' of the Chinese style of writing and the Indian style of writing and allows Sanskrit texts in Siddhaṃ to be differentially interpreted as they are read, as was done with Chinese characters that the Japanese had adopted.
 This led to multiple variants of the same characters.